casimir-one/frontend/README.md

     }
   })

-  // register DEIP modules - used as dependency in DEIP/VEDAI modules .addModule(AuthModule)
+  // register Casimir modules - used as dependency in Casimir modules .addModule(AuthModule)
   .addModule(UsersModule)
   .addModule(AttributesModule)